The ATO EV home charging shortcut — how it actually works

 This is the least common, but sometimes most beneficial, and it’s the method I personally use some years.

-It is also the most record-keeping-intensive approach, and only worthwhile if the additional deduction meaningfully exceeds the extra effort.
+It is also the most record-keeping-intensive approach, and only worthwhile if the additional benefit meaningfully exceeds the extra effort.

 You can do this only if: